How To Fix Cumulative Layout Shift (CLS) Issue in WordPress

 Ask the theme/plugin developer to update and implement those CSS properties as part of the animations if possible.

-Get your CLS measured and optimized!
+Get your CLS optimized!

 Send us a request